BDC Hamburger Icon

 • Business relocation.
 Even if it makes sense for a business to move to a different geographic location, employees may be unable or unwilling to relocate.
 In this scenario, it takes time for companies to hire replacements, resulting in high attrition rates.

 • Reorganizations/restructures.
-When companies reorganize or restructure their teams, it is done with the intention of eliminating positions altogether.
-In this situation, attrition is necessary (and is the ultimate goal of restructuring).
+When companies reorganize or restructure their teams, it is done to eliminate positions altogether.
+In this situation, attrition is necessary and the ultimate goal of restructuring.

 >> Learn More: How to Create a Strong Company Culture